chito365/uk/_posts/1/9/2021-04-05-aj-rebollo.md

-Guitarist for the metalcore band Issues whose self-titled debut album peaked at #9 on the Billboard Top 200, coming in at #2 on the US Alternative Chart and #1 on both the US Hard Rock and US Indie charts.
+Guitarist for the metalcore band Issues whose self-titled debut album peaked at number 9 on the Billboard Top 200, coming in at number 2 on the US Alternative Chart and number 1 on both the US Hard Rock and US Indie charts.